 Genital herpes is a sexually transmitted disease (STD) caused by the herpes simplex virus (HSV).
-Symptoms of genital herpes include painful blisters and often fever, body aches, and swollen lymph nodes for first time infection.
+Symptoms of genital herpes include painful blisters and often fever, body aches, and swollen lymph nodes for the first outbreak.
 Genital herpes is diagnosed with lab tests to test for the presence of the virus.
 Treatment for genital herpes includes antiviral medications to shorten the duration of the outbreak or reduce the risk of future outbreaks.
 There is no cure for genital herpes.
 Condoms may help prevent the spread of genital herpes.
-Read more: Genital Herpes in Women (Symptoms, Signs, Treatment) Article
+Read more: What Is Genital Herpes in Women?
+Article

 Multimedia: Slideshows, Images & Quizzes

 Sexually transmitted infections like chlamydia and genital herpes are common STDs.
 Think you might have an STD?
 You’re not alone....

 What's a Virus?
 Viral Infection Types, Symptoms, Treatment